NishantBalaji/hap.py/README.md

 4. Run the code with `flask run` and view it in the browser!

 ## Website
-Click [here](https://hap-py.herokuapp.com/) to visit the app on Heroku!
+Click [here](https://hap-py.herokuapp.com/) to try the app yourself!